martinpihrt/OSPy-plugins/plugins/relay_16/README.md

 Tested in Python 3+

+The plug-in includes a `plugin.json` manifest and reports its worker, configured and active relays, GPIO readiness, trigger level, latest cycle and errors through the OSPy system health interface.
+Configured outputs are driven to their inactive level when the plug-in stops.

 This is plugin is designed for use with Raspberry Pi models with a 40 pin GPIO header and example this board: https://www.tiaowiki.com/w/TIAO_Smart_Sprinkler_Pi_Hardware_Layout.
 This plugin allows OSPy to control relay boards with up to 16 relays.<br>
 The diagram below shows the GPIO pin header and indicates the pins to use with this plugin.<br>
 You can use a relay board with 1, 2, 4, 8 or 16 relays or a combination of those up to 16 relays.<br>